Things to do

 If you want to go back in time, this village is for you.

 Boussagues dates back to the middle Ages, from the XIIth to the XIVth centuries, when the lords dominated this part of the Hauts Cantons thanks to the surrounding mineral wealth.
 Built on the foothills of the Cévennes and on the hillsides that dominate the Orb valley and protect it from the Greek and the Tramontana, a visit of this village is a journey through the last two millennia.

 The village has 2 churches.
 The parish church of Notre Dame de la Pitiée at the bottom of the village and located on the edge of the stream.
 Its nave was rebuilt in 1520, after being destroyed as a result of a flood.
 The house of the bailiff is at the heart of the village and is integrated in the north to the ramparts.
 Its construction dates back to a party to the century (the tower and its pigeon house to boulin) until the xv° century (South face).

 Open 7 days · 10:00–19:30 - www.demoiselles.fr

 Tél : +33 4 67 73 70 02

 A perfect all year-round place for all ages to visit.

-Grotte des Demoiselles also have concerts, shows, workshops, special tours,.
-There are excellent dining possibilities in this magnificent region including rock climbing, para-gliding and hang-gliding.
+Grotte des Demoiselles also have concerts, shows, workshops and special tours.
+There are excellent dining possibilities in this magnificent region as well as rock climbing, para-gliding and hang-gliding.

 Adventure playground in the trees - Arbre et Aventure.
-Drive 10 minuets.
+Drive 10 minutes.

 The Park is open from April to October.
-Drive then please follow the indications "Parcours Santé " or "Parcours Aventure dans les arbres" From the roundabout of the road of Béziers do about 3.5km on the road of Pézènes and enter the forest on your left.
+Drive then please follow the indications "Parcours Santé " or "Parcours Aventure dans les arbres".
+From the roundabout of the road to Béziers, go about 3.5km on the road of Pézènes and enter the forest on your left.